MicrosoftDocs/Viva/Viva/solutions/incorporate-learning.md

 - Learn how to create, manage, and maintain a learning culture over time.
 - Discover other Viva experiences to help with your organization's learning goals.

-Step 1: Identify your learning needs.
+Step 1: Identify your learning needs.<p>
-Step 2: Get Viva Learning.
+Step 2: Get Viva Learning.<p>
-Step 3: Choose content providers.
+Step 3: Choose content providers.<p>
-Step 4: Distribute and promote courses.
+Step 4: Distribute and promote courses.<p>
-Step 5: Create a learning culture.
+Step 5: Create a learning culture.<p>
-Step 6: Consider adding additional Viva experiences.
+Step 6: Consider adding additional Viva experiences.<p>

 ## Step 1: Define learning needs and goals for your organization